nipafx/nipafx.dev/content/articles/2015-09-07-stream-performance.md

 intro: "A close look at stream performance.
 How do they compare to for and for-each loops oder arrays and lists.
 And what roles play boxing and the complexity of the executed operation?"
 searchKeywords: "stream performance"
 featuredImage: stream-performance
+repo: benchmarks
+source: "[This Google spreadsheet](https://docs.google.com/spreadsheets/d/1K-y44zFrBWpZXkdaBI80-g_MqJiuphmuZAP6gg6zz_4/edit#gid=1205798000) contains the resulting data."
 ---

-When I read [Angelika Langer's *Java performance tutorial – How fast are the Java 8 streams?*](https://jaxenter.com/java-performance-tutorial-how-fast-are-the-java-8-streams-118830.html "Java performance tutorial - How fast are the Java 8 streams?
-- JAXEnter") I couldn't believe that for a specific operation they took about 15 times longer than for loops.
+When I read [Angelika Langer's *Java performance tutorial – How fast are the Java 8 streams?*](https://jaxenter.com/java-performance-tutorial-how-fast-are-the-java-8-streams-118830.html "Java performance tutorial - How fast are the Java 8 streams? - JAXEnter") I couldn't believe that for a specific operation they took about 15 times longer than for loops.
 Could stream performance really be that bad?
 I had to find out!

-Coincidently, I recently watched [a cool talk about microbenchmarking Java code](https://www.parleys.com/tutorial/java-microbenchmark-harness-the-lesser-two-evils) and I decided to put to work what I learned there.
+Coincidentally, I recently watched [a cool talk about microbenchmarking Java code](https://www.parleys.com/tutorial/java-microbenchmark-harness-the-lesser-two-evils) and I decided to put to work what I learned there.
 So lets see whether streams really are that slow.

-### Overview

-As usual I will start with a dull prologue.
-This one will explain why you should be very careful with what I present here, how I produced the numbers, and how you can easily repeat and tweak the benchmark.
-If you don't care about any of this, jump right to [Stream Performance](#Stream-Performance).

-But first, two quick pointers: All benchmark code is [up on GitHub](https://github.com/CodeFX-org/lab-java8streamperformancebenchmark) and [this Google spreadsheet](https://docs.google.com/spreadsheets/d/1K-y44zFrBWpZXkdaBI80-g_MqJiuphmuZAP6gg6zz_4/edit#gid=1205798000) contains the resulting data.

-[toc exclude=Overview]

 ## Prologue

+Unfortunately, I have to start with a dull prologue.

 ### Disclaimer